DenizzEmre/loan-default-predictor/README.md

 2. **Modelling:**  I began modeling with a baseline dummy model, advancing through logistic regression, random forest, KNN, SVM, and XGBoost.
 The advanced models initially showed high accuracy, prompting a check for data leakage.
 To investigate, I used cross-validation for consistent performance across data subsets and separate preprocessing pipelines to ensure no test data influence.
 I carefully reviewed the feature selection after noting similar issues reported for this dataset.
 Later, implementing PCA helped mitigate overfitting by reducing dimensionality, addressing multicollinearity, and improving model generalization.

-4.  **Deployment:** For deployment, I designed a prototype app that uses only five features for illustration.
+3.  **Deployment:** For deployment, I designed a prototype app that uses only five features for illustration.
 Users input their information, and the app predicts likely default or not.
 The code for the prototype app is available as 'loanDemo' in the main branch.

+## Results

+## Limitations
+The dataset's synthetic nature may not capture real-world complexities.
+Key factors like credit scores and loan purpose are oversimplified, and the dataset may omit crucial features that affect loan approval accuracy.

+## Next Steps
+### Risk Management Strategy:
+- Recognize multiple interpretations of risk.
+- Conduct thorough risk evaluations to pinpoint high-impact cases.
+- Base risk mitigation and model choices on strategic priorities.

+### Domain Knowledge

+- Leverage industry insights to identify and bridge data gaps.
+- Aim for a diverse and representative dataset.

+### Continuous Model Enhancement:

+- Update models to reflect evolving risk factors and borrower behavior.
+- Ensure models are regularly refined for precise risk assessment.

+## Dependencies

+The project utilizes the following libraries:

+- Python 3.x
+- NumPy
+- Pandas
+- Scikit-learn
+- Matplotlib
+- Seaborn
+- XGBoost
+- LightGBM
+- TensorFlow

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.